 Aside from the National Museum of Manila, there are also fun and modern museums that will be highly enjoyed not just by kids but by kids at heart as well.

 This article has a good selection of the best museums you can tour that showcase the best of Philippine history and culture and modern museums that will give you an educational and fun picture-taking experience.
+Check out rent a car in Manila service if you want to explore the city on your own.

 Photo from the National Museum of the Philippines